phoenixframework/phoenix/docs/bonus_guides/mix_tasks.md

 │   └── phoenix.js
 ```

 All of these files are our static assets.
-Now let's run the `mix phoenix.digest` task.
+Now let's run the `mix phx.digest` task.

 ```console
 $ mix phoenix.digest